rom-orlovich/my-trainees-management/README.md

     Trainees can watch their next sessions.

 ## Coming soon:
-1. **Additional System Data** - Nutrition program's progress, financial system and suppliers.
-2. **Food Nutrition API** - The app will interface with food API to build nutrition menus.
+1. **Generate Nutrition Menus** - The app will generate nutrition menus based on the trainee's preference.
+2. **App's Style Improvement** - Improve the app's style.
+3. **Mailbox For Communication** - Mailbox for communication between the trainer and his trainees.

 ## Images: